agusespa/1337-downloader/README.md

 * Maven plugins for test execution and packaging all classes in a single executable JAR.
 * JUnit for testing.
 ### Testing
-I've included minimal unit testing to ensure proper execution of vital actions, like parsing the links and creating the directories.
+I've included minimal unit testing to ensure proper execution of vital actions, like parsing the links and creating the directories, which would help when coding more complex features.
 To run the tests, execute Maven's test command at the project's root directory:
 ``` Bash
 $ mvn clean test
 ```
-### Shortcuts
+### Shortcuts taken
 Due to the time constraint of 3-6 hr, I've left these unresolved:
 #### Known issues
 * It doesn't handle files from external resources like Cloudflare